fvilmos/smart_cam/README.md

 ```
 chmod +x /home/pi/smart_cam/run.sh
 ```
 Please note the absolute paths used in the run script, will not work with relative ones.
-Info mesages are deactivated (see -s 0 and config file paramentes).
-Next step is to create the service and enable it.
+Info messages are deactivated (see -s 0 and config file parameters).
+The next step is to create the service and enable it.
 ```
 sudo nano -w /etc/systemd/system/smart_cam.service
 ```